-Religious Discrimination Lawyer Philadelphia Pennsylvania
+Religious Discrimination Lawyer

 Title VII of the Civil Rights Act of 1964 also prohibits workplace or job segregation based on religion (including religious garb and grooming practices), such as assigning an employee to a non-customer contact position because of actual or feared customer preference.
 An employee cannot be forced to participate or not participate in a religious activity as a condition of employment.

-The accommodation requirement applies not only to schedule changes or leave for religious observances, but also to such things as dress or grooming practices that an employee has for religious reasons.
-It also includes an employee's observance of a religious prohibition against wearing certain garments (such as pants or miniskirts).
-When an employee or applicant needs a dress or grooming accommodation for religious reasons, he should notify the employer that he needs such an accommodation for religious reasons.
-If the employer reasonably needs more information, the employer and the employee should engage in an interactive process to discuss the request.
+The accommodation requirement applies not only to schedule changes or leave for religious observances, but also to such things as clothing/grooming practices that an employee has for religious reasons.
+It also includes an employee's observance of a religious prohibition against wearing certain clothes.
+When an employee or applicant needs a clothing/grooming accommodation for religious reasons, he/she needs to let his/her boss know that he needs the accommodation for religious reasons.
+If the employer reasonably needs more info, the employer and employee should discuss the issue until it is resolved.

 Winning a religious discrimination case is not easy.
 You need the help of an experienced Pennsylvania civil rights attorney.
 If you believe you have been discriminated against on the basis of your religion, contact a religious discrimination lawyer to discuss your case.
 At the Lassen Law Firm, we have successfully handled many religious discrimination cases.
 Our experienced and dedicated Philadelphia religion discrimination attorneys work hard to get the highest financial compensations to victims of religious discrimination.

 A fast food restaurant in Pennsylvania wouldn't let workers have facial hair, which they had for religious reasons.